dib-lab/dammit/doc/pipelines.md

 As of fall 2020, the nr fasta is 81G (gzipped).

-> Note: Since all of these pipelines use a core set of tools, and since dammit uses `snakemake`
+code to run this pipeline:

-> to keep track of the files that have been run, dammit will not rerun the core tools if decide
+    dammit run databases --install --pipeline nr
-> to alter the pipeline you're running.
-So for example, you could start by running a `quick`
+    dammit run annotate --pipeline nr

-> run, and later run `default` if desired.
-In that case, `dammit` would run only the new annotation
+> If specifying a custom location for your databases, add `--databases-dir /path/to/dbs`

-> steps, and reintegrate the relevant outputs into new `dammit` gff3 and annotated fasta files.
+**Note:** Since all of these pipelines use a core set of tools, and since dammit uses `snakemake` to keep track of the files that have been run, dammit will not rerun the core tools if decide to alter the pipeline you're running.
+So for example, you could start by running a `quick` run, and later run `default` if desired.
+In that case, `dammit` would run only the new annotation steps, and reintegrate the relevant outputs into new `dammit` gff3 and annotated fasta files.